-- There are 2 forms of net blotch, net form net blotch (NFNB) and spot form net blotch (SFNB).
-It can be difficult to distinguish between the different forms and mixed infections are common. - Both diseases are favoured by wet weather and early sowing, and are more prevalent in higher yielding seasons with a wet spring. - Both forms survive on infected barley stubble, however NFNB can also be seed-borne. - High levels of NFNB or SFNB infection will remove green leaf area prematurely reducing the crop's capacity to fill grain. - For NFNB, yield losses in susceptible varieties can range from 18-31%.
-For a crop yielding 3 t/ha and a price of \$350/t this equates to an income loss between \$189-326/ha. - Both net blotch diseases can cause income loss due to reduced grain size and quality. - Both NFNB and SFNB can be managed with an integrated disease management (IDM) strategy incorporating varietal selection, crop rotation, stubble management, seed treatment and fungicides. - Ensure correct disease diagnosis before fungicide application to avoid on and off-target resistance development. - Rotation of fungicide mode of action (MoA) group is critical to reduce resistance to fungicides. - NFNB and SFNB pathogens have developed resistance and reduced sensitivity to Group 3 and 7 fungicides in several barley growing regions of Australia. - Growing a high yielding, well adapted, more resistant variety while using crop rotation, provides the most economic and environmentally friendly means of disease control.
+- There are two forms of net blotch, net form net blotch (NFNB) and spot form net blotch (SFNB).
+It can be difficult to distinguish between the different forms and mixed infections are common. - Both diseases are favoured by wet weather and early sowing and are more prevalent in higher yielding seasons with a wet spring. - Both forms survive on infected barley stubble, but NFNB can be seedborne. - High levels of NFNB or SFNB infection will remove green leaf area prematurely reducing the crop's capacity to fill grain. - For NFNB, yield losses in susceptible varieties can range from 18-31%.
+For a crop yielding 3 t/ha and a price of \$340/t this equals an income loss between \$180-\$316/ha. - Both net blotch diseases can cause income loss due to reduced yield and grain quality as a result of reduced grain size. - Both SFNB and NFNB can be effectively controlled with an integrated disease management (IDM) strategy incorporating varietal selection, crop rotation, stubble management, seed treatment and fungicides. - Ensure correct disease diagnosis prior to fungicide application to avoid on and off target resistance development. - NFNB and SFNB have developed resistance and reduced sensitivity to Group 3 and 7 fungicides in some barley growing regions of Australia. - Growing a high yielding, well adapted, more resistant variety while utilising crop rotation, provides the most economic and environmentally friendly means of disease control.

-Figure 1 Spot form of barley net blotch.
-Photo NSW DPIRD.
+Figure 1 Spot form of net blotch on barley.
+Photo NSW DPI.

-dpird.nsw.gov.au
+dpi.nsw.gov.au